Earlier Cook County property tax bills could catch some short of cash

 If homeowners who pay their own taxes are unable to pay in full by the due date, a 1.5 percent interest penalty is added for each month payment is late.

-Mortgage companies don’t recalculate the homeowner’s escrow account until the end of the calendar year so homeowners will have time to catch up.
-However, homeowners can negotiate with the lender to cover escrow shortages and avoid higher monthly mortgage payments.
+Pavletic said mortgage companies don’t recalculate the homeowner’s escrow account until the end of the calendar year so homeowners will have time to catch up.
+He notes that homeowners can negotiate with the lender to cover escrow shortages and avoid higher monthly mortgage payments.

 Cook County Board President Toni Preckwinkle has made it a priority to get property tax bills out on time.
 Cook County Assessor Joseph Berrios and the Board of Review were able to speed up the filing and disposition of tax appeals through a new online system.
 The Board of Review closed the books on April 24.